richardhussey/richardhussey.github.io/index.md

 I am currently a senior data scientist working in the logistics and supply chain industry.
 I am primarily interested in machine learning, evolutionary computation, and graph databases.

-+ I am an experienced data scientist, analyst, and developer with over 6 years in-depth, practical experience of large volume data analytics using products such as Alteryx and WPS/SAS, as well as lower-level analytical programming using Transact-SQL and Excel/VBA.
++ I am an experienced data scientist, analyst, and developer with 7 years in-depth, practical experience of large volume data analytics using products such as Alteryx and WPS/SAS, as well as lower-level analytical programming using Transact-SQL and Excel/VBA.
 I have worked on both SQL (MS-SQL Server) and NoSQL (neo4j, MongoDB) databases.

 + I have extensive knowledge of machine learning approaches and technologies, allied with research into natural language processing and evolutionary computation.
 This is coupled with a background in programming, primarily with Python, and augmented with experience in C#, R, and Ruby.